- Safety Training

 Safe work habits need to be part of the company culture to be most effective.
 Both the 30 and 10 hour programs offer a comprehensive approach to understanding the necessary information to:

 Comprehensive OSHA training proves a company’s commitment to safety for all employees.
 OSHA 10 and 30-hour courses cover a lot of safety topics but not everything.
 You may need additional classes based on your industry:

 If you are not in Wisconsin, our mobile safety training can come to you.
-Workers can learn safety standards in a familiar environment.
-Reach out to our safety trainers to learn more about mobile classes.
+Reach out to our safety trainers today to learn more about onsite or in-class options.